UPPMAX/programming_formalisms/docs/deployment/deploy.md

     - add to .gitignore file

-???- question "Step 3: Run the program and look for missing packages'"´
+???- question "Step 3: Run the program and look for missing packages'"

     - You can switch to the directory where you have your code and test to run it
     - It may give you errors of missing packages, like ``numpy``